mayank12gt/movie-API/README.md

 After signing up a verification email with a validation token is sent to the respective email account.
 To activate the account, another POST request to /users/activate must be sent with this token. this is to prevent users from submitting an invalid/inactive email address.
 ## User Authentication
 Some request like GET all movies, GET average movie rating are public and do not require authentication while others like GET/POST user rating for a movie require user authentication.
-The api uses a stateful auth system, where to authenticate users have to send the email and passsword to the /users/authenticate endpoint, if the email exists and password is correct, an auth token with 24 hour validity is generated to track the user's session and sent with the response as a URL cookie.
+The api uses a stateful auth system, where to authenticate users have to send the email and password to the /users/authenticate endpoint, if the email exists and password is correct, an auth token with 24 hour validity is generated to track the user's session and sent with the response as a URL cookie.
 For requests which require authentication, this token must be sent with the request